By Steve & Tamami Laser

 Note: The bZ4X shown in this story is a concept vehicle.
 Launch timing for future production models is subject to change without notice

-News sources, photos and video courtesy of Toyota Motor Corp., and Toyota Motor Europe NV/SA.
+News sources and photos courtesy of Toyota Motor Corp., and Toyota Motor Europe NV/SA.
 Additional photos courtesy of Newspress

 Story (intro and commentary) © 2021 CarNichiWa.com